will-mcintyre04/http-web-server/README.md

 ## Overview

-This project implements a simple, multi-process HTTP server in C. The server is designed to handle multiple client connections concurrently using process-based concurrency with `fork()`.
-It demonstrates foundational concepts in socket programming, process management, and server architecture, making it suitable for learning and extension.
+This project implements a simple, multi-process HTTP server in C. The server is designed to handle multiple client connections concurrently using process-based concurrency.
+Using concepts in socket programming, process management, and server architecture, the server can fetch files and handle HTTP GET requests.

 ## Features